 Blue Byte have posted an update on Anno 1800, whose year has been crowned with Dice Awards' nomination for Strategy/Simulation Game of the Year, and it's heading for an update next week.
 You can also find out why the latest instalment runs so well on laptops.

-Having added The Passage DLC back in December, Blue Byte really greatly expanded the world of Anno 1800.
+Having added back in December, Blue Byte really greatly expanded the world of Anno 1800.
 In fact, the amount of content across the DLC packages is quite impressive, and the dev deserves every bit of credit for the stellar work they're doing.

-As a crowning achievement, Dice Awards named Anno 1800 among the finalists for Strategy/Simulation of the year, along with Fire Emblem: Three Houses, Oxygen Not Included, Slay the Spire and Total War: Three Kingdoms.
+As a crowning achievement, Dice Awards among the finalists for Strategy/Simulation of the year, along with Fire Emblem: Three Houses, Oxygen Not Included, Slay the Spire and Total War: Three Kingdoms.

 Perhaps the best news is that Blue Byte are planning on plenty more Anno 1800 content in 2020 as well.
 "The Passage expanded the world of Anno 1800 significantly and to take the time to ensure quality and the support from the Anno Union paid off greatly.
 Furthermore, we have now a full season of content to look back and with that, a lot of valuable feedback to utilize for all future improvements and upcoming content", they wrote.